-ONEM earnings call for the period ending March 31, 2021.
+TER earnings call for the period ending June 30, 2021.

-Software companies are increasingly moving to a software-as-a-service model, wherein customers buy a subscription to a program instead of a one-time license.
+Software companies are increasingly moving to a software-as-a-service model where customers buy a subscription to a program instead of a one-time license.
 This generates recurring revenue for the software company.

 Powering all that hardware are semiconductor chips.
 Semiconductor companies design and/or manufacture central processing units, graphics processing units, memory chips, and a wide variety of other chips that find their way into today’s devices.